 Nausea is that uneasy feeling in the stomach that may make a person want to vomit.
 Vomiting is the act of throwing up stomach contents through the mouth.

 Nausea and vomiting are symptoms caused by a condition or disease.
-Many illnesses can cause nausea and vomiting, like:
+Many illnesses can cause nausea and vomiting.
+Examples include: